ghoneycutt/learnpuppet-intro-vagrant/README.md

 `export HTTP_PROXY="https://myexample.org:8080"`
 `export HTTPS_PROXY="https://myexample.org:8080"`

-The Vagrantfile is detecting that the plugin is present and will inject these setting into your generated box.
+The Vagrantfile is detecting that the plugin is present and will inject these settings into your generated box.